Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Author with relevant expertise

-- Published by established institution
+- Published by an established institution

 - Data and sources provided